 Provides up to $750 annually in support of off-campus travel by eligible faculty or staff for face-to-face meetings with potential funding agency officials.
 Such meetings can lead to future success in obtaining grants.

-This fund — generously supported by KU Endowment — will empower members of our research and creative community as they apply their expertise to profound and persistent challenges related to attaining the goal of racial equity.
+These awards will support members of our research and creative community as they apply their expertise to profound and persistent challenges related to attaining the goal of racial equity.
 Racial equity is generally defined as a state where race no longer determines one’s ability to thrive because systemic barriers to quality housing, education, employment, health care, public safety and other needs have been removed.

 These awards are intended to recognize the numerous contributions of unclassified professional staff and postdoctoral researchers to the research mission of KU, honoring outstanding individuals who have had a tangible impact in the research labs and projects in which they work.